strangerstudios/basic-user-avatars/readme.txt

 bbPress support is added automatically if bbPress is activated.

-**[This plugin is on GitHub](https://github.com/strangerstudios/basic-user-avatars/)** and pull requests are welcome.
-If possible please report issues through Github.

 Note: This plugin is a fork of Simple Local Avatars v1.3.1 by Jake Goldman and 10up.
 Check out [Simple Local Avatars](http://wordpress.org/plugins/simple-local-avatars) to compare their latest release to this plugin.

 == Frequently Asked Questions ==